Jaipur–Agra Fort Shatabdi Express: Routeing

 The 12035 / 36 Jaipur Agra Fort Shatabdi Express runs from Jaipur Junction via Gandhinagar Jaipur, Bharatpur Junction to Agra Fort.

 Being a Shatabdi class train, it returns to its originating station Jaipur Junction at the end of the day.

 Loco link

 As the route is yet to be electrified, a Bhagat Ki Kothi based WDP 4 powers the train for its entire journey.
-After that due to small in size the engine is replace with WDM 3A of ABR railway station.
+After that due to small in size the engine is replaced with WDM 3A of ABR railway station.

 Timings

 12035 Jaipur Agra Fort Shatabdi Express leaves Jaipur Junction every day except Thursday at 07:05 hrs IST and reaches Agra Fort at 10:35 hrs IST the same day.